-Kombucha starter or "mother" culture in one pint of sour tea, enough to get started brewing up to one gallon of kombucha tea.
-You'll need some cheese cloth and a suitable glass brewing container to get started.
-Simple care guide and instructions supplied.
+Kombucha starter or “mother” culture in one cup of sour tea, enough to get started brewing up to one gallon of kombucha tea.
+You’ll need a cotton cloth, rubber band, suitable 1 gallon glass brewing container to get started.
+Brew guide with instructions supplied.

 Some alcohol is produced by the yeast during fermentation, but is ultimately changed to acetic acid by the bacteria .
 The finished Kombucha Tea will contain roughly 0.5 to 1% alcohol as well as lesser amounts of lactic acid, tartaric acid, malic acid, malonic acid, citric acid, and oxalic acid.
 A small amount of caffeine may also be present if the brew originated with black or green teas.

 Many wild claims have been made about the health benefits of drinking Kombucha tea.
 There is little evidence to support much of it, in fact most contemporary studies have proven the finished tea to contain no antibiotic activity beyond the natural mild detoxifying effects of the acetic acid and lactic acid.
 As a pleasant to drink, easy to brew healthy beverage, Kombucha tea may contain some health benefits, though not nearly the cure-all panacea often claimed.
 Some studies suggest regular drinkers experienced a reduction in the number of colds.
 It is also reported to be a good protectant against the daily assault on our bodies from various environmental pollution.

 Will it make you strong like an ox, with eyes of the eagle, and the youthful vigor of a spring chicken?
 Who knows… brew some tea and enjoy!

 With each brewing you may produce new baby cultures on the surface of your tea.
 These baby scobies can be utilized to expand your brewing or given to friends as gifts!